-Exactly this section will then be rebuilt and used as a vaccine.
+Exactly this section is then rebuilt (mutated neoantigen peptide).
 A personalized cancer vaccine usually contains a group of up to ten of such absolutely specific peptides.

 The main steps of our vaccine development process and vaccine application are illustrated in the Figure below.